It is the fastest three hours in media, and the proof of that is that we've only got one left to go here on Friday.

 And I don't know how much of it's guaranteed.

-I don't know what outs Comcast has, but they're already this story said they're already talking about maybe getting rid of him.
+I don't know what outs Comcast has, but this story said they're already talking about maybe getting rid of him.

-You know, originally it was Ann Curry's problem, and nobody was watching.
+You know, originally it was Ann Curry's problem that nobody was watching.

-So he got rid of Ann Curry, because Lauer didn't like it.
+So they got rid of Ann Curry because Lauer didn't like it.

 Then Al Roker went out there and admitted that he pooped in his pants at the White House at the Christmas party.